bbmokhtari/django-translations/docs/reference/management/commands/synctranslations.rst

       Execute the :class:`Command`
       with :class:`~django.core.management.base.BaseCommand` arguments.

+      This is an overriden version of
+      the :class:`~django.core.management.base.BaseCommand`\ 's
+      :meth:`~django.core.management.base.BaseCommand.execute` method.
+      It defines the standard input on the :class:`Command`.

    .. method:: add_arguments(parser)

-      Add the arguments which the parser accepts.
+      Add the arguments which the :class:`Command` accepts on an :class:`~argparse.ArgumentParser`.

+      Defines the different types of arguments
+      that the :class:`Command` accepts
+      on the :class:`~argparse.ArgumentParser`.

    .. method:: get_content_types(*app_labels)

+      Return the :class:`~django.contrib.contenttypes.models.ContentType`\ s
-      Return the content types of some apps or all of them.
+      in some apps or all of them.

+      If the app labels are passed in it returns the :class:`~django.contrib.contenttypes.models.ContentType`\ s
+      in those apps,
+      if nothing is passed in it returns the :class:`~django.contrib.contenttypes.models.ContentType`\ s
+      in all apps.

    .. method:: get_obsolete_translations(*content_types)

-      Return the obsolete translations of some content types.
+      Return the obsolete translations of some
+      :class:`~django.contrib.contenttypes.models.ContentType`\ s.

+      Returns the obsolete translations of
+      the :class:`~django.contrib.contenttypes.models.ContentType`\ s
+      based on the current configurations of their models.

    .. method:: log_obsolete_translations(obsolete_translations)